KristaUSingh/TechXchange_Hackathon_ECHOVisit/README.md

 ### Doctor Login
 - Secure login via email + password
   - If they don't have an account, doctors can create one with name, email, clinic name, and password
-- Integrated with Supabase Auth
+- Integrated with Supabase Authenthication

 ### Basic Information Entry
 - Doctors fill in patient details (name, birthday, phone number, etc.)